GenomicsAotearoa/Pangenome-Graphs-Workshop/docs/1_Introduction_to_pangenome_graphs.md

 !!! info ""

 <p align="justify">
 By using the pangenome graph created with PGGB, it is possible to concurrently identify a variety of genetic variations.
-These include structural variations (SVs), rearrangements, and smaller variants such as single nucleotide polymorphisms (SNPs) and insertions/deletions, which can be identified through vg deconstruct the process
+These include structural variations (SVs), rearrangements, and smaller variants such as single nucleotide polymorphisms (SNPs) and insertions/deletions.
+These can be identified through the process of vg deconstruction.
 </p>